dionyziz/ting/etc/spec/SPECIFICATION.md

 reserved, no other user is allowed to use it, even if the user is not currently online.

+When the user logs in with an unreserved username, they are assigned a random avatar from a predefined set of avatars.
+They can later modify this avatar from the settings page.

 If the username is invalid, the textbox border is changed to red, the content text color is changed to red and an appropriate error is displayed as
 follows: